asnaencorerpg/asnaencorerpg.github.io/dox/ecrInstallationandsetup.md

                 software are compatible and prompting you to configure the new installation of Encore RPG.

-The main screens that will occur are:- <p style="MARGIN-LEFT: 20px">License Agreement
+The main screens that will occur are:
+- License Agreement
 - Registration
 - Directory locations and selecting which files to install